Mary-berry-77/Subscription-Based-Online-Learning-Service-Analysis/README.md

 ### 📈 Expected Impact
-- a +5%p increase in Day 1 revisit rate (from 43.5% → 48.5%)
+- Goal: Raise Day 0 "8+ lesson completers" from 38% → 50%
-  - +1,177 more early returners
+- Impact: +1.2%p increase in Day 1 revisit rate (from 15.9% → 17.1%)
-  - ~600 more revenue-converting users
+  -  Estimated +951 more early returners — purely from content restructuring, no extra cost

 ---